Bhavya1912/Hacktober2k22/README.md

 # Hacktober2k22
-This is a open source project dedicated to hacktober fest
+This is an open source project that is dedicated to the hacktober fest for the year 2022.

 Add any project in any programming language
+Languages Supported
+Line 1
+You can add any kind of projects in the languages that are mentioned below:

--🪄 C
+- C

--🪄 C++
+- C++

--🪄 C#
+- C#

--🪄 PHP
+- PHP

--🪄 Java
+- Java

--🪄 Python
+- Python

--🪄 Ruby
+- Ruby

--🪄 Javascript
+- Javascript

--🪄 WebDev
+- WebDev

 After Creating the pull request mention any moderator in the discord <a href = "https://discord.gg/EvXkeJmt" >server</a>